freon4dsl/Freon-documentation/docu-content/020_Tutorial/040_More_Fun_with_Projections/+page.md

 When an editor definition does not have a projection for a certain concept, it falls back to the projection in one of the other editor definitions.
 Which projection is chosen for a certain concept, is determined by a fixed algorithm.
-If you want to know more about this algorithm, read [TODO](link to part of the documentation).
+If you want to know more about this algorithm, read [Editor Precedence](/Documentation/Defining_an_Editor#editor-precedence-4).

 <Note><svelte:fragment slot="header"> One property, one occurrence in the editor</svelte:fragment>
 <svelte:fragment slot="content">